Jordan-deJong/scaffolding/README.md

 And upload the file you wish to import.

 ##### Hot Tips:
-* This will only work if the file is named the same as the controller.
+* The file must be named after the Model.
 * If the files are rather large use the activerecord-session_store gem: https://github.com/rails/activerecord-session_store

 ## Development